Dog Retraining to End Food Aggression, or "My Dog Bit the Hand That Feeds Her!"

 That line of thought kept me from seeking medical attention, and I was lucky the first aid kit yielded butterfly bandages.
 Using my unhurt hand, I pulled the edges of the gash together tightly and managed to get the adhesive strips into place.
 Then I piled several gauze pads over the wound and wound layers of stretch bandage around my hand to hold the whole thing in place.
 Not too easy a task without ambidexterity since my dominant hand was the injured one.

-Then I took an acetaminophen capsule for pain and lay down on the bed.
-Puppy Girl came looking for me, but I shooed her away, got up and closed the door.
-I wasn't afraid of her--the bite had happened and ended.
+Then I took something for pain and lay down on the bed.
+Puppy Girl came looking for me, but I shooed her away and closed the door.
+I wasn't afraid of her--the bite had already happened.
 I didn't think she was going to bite me again for no reason, but I didn't feel up to having her around just then.
 It was nearly an hour before the pain lessened.
 During that time my mind worked overtime.

-This must never happen again--to me or anyone else!
-What must I do to ensure Puppy Girl never bit anyone again?
+This must never happen again!
+What must I do to ensure Puppy Girl never bit me or anyone else again?

 That night, Puppy Girl slept on her large pillow-type dog bed in the living room—the first time she’d been banished from the human bed in quite a while.
 I was already thinking I had to do something to re-establish myself as Pack Leader.
 No, that’s not accurate.
 I never established myself as Pack Leader, which was why she thought she had the right to literally bite the hand that feeds her.
 With scenes from the TV show, The Dog Whisperer , rewinding in my head, I thought of ways to get across to my dog the (to her, new) concept that I’m Leader, she’s Follower.